erikeldridge/app-quality-cookbook/service/di.md

 The `@Named` annotation enables us to differentiate instances of a common class, like `Map` or `String`, by name.

 The `@Singleton` annotation tells Guice to only instantiate this object once.
-A big advantage of DI is [singleton](http://sourcemaking.com/design_patterns/singleton) management.
+[Singleton](http://sourcemaking.com/design_patterns/singleton) management is a big advantage of DI.
 Singletons can be very difficult to test, especially if they are implemented using global variables.
-With DI, we don't need to maintain the conditional instantiation code, and we can easily override it in our test environment.
+With DI, we don't need to maintain the code to conditionally instantiate a singleton, and we can easily override the singleton instance in our test environment.

 Next, modify the `Main` class (generated earlier by the Jersey Heroku archetype) to inject these dependencies: